 The Difference Between Profit and Profitability

-A rectangle is always a square, but a square isn’t always a rectangle.
+Every square is a rectangle, but not every rectangle is a square.
 That’s how one should view the difference between profit and profitability.

 A business can make profit with awful profitability, when compared to its industry, as long as that profitability is positive.
 Without positive profitability, a business cannot make profit.